zukardex/disha/README.md

 ## Software
 Using the data delivered by the hardware part, the current location of the patient is found out.
+The same procedure can be repeated to navigate towards the required room.

 ## Files index